-Some companies are dormant from the day they’re formed.
+Some companies are dormant from when they’re first formed.
 A lot of companies, however, will actively carry out a business for a while but then cease trading – at least for a period.
 These trading companies may be eligible to become dormant, a status which will reduce the company’s ongoing filing responsibilities.
-To become dormant, there are a number of things the company will need to do, which we’ll look at in this article.
+To become dormant, there are several things the company will need to do, which we’ll look at in this article.

 You should also be confident that the best option isn’t just to dissolve the company: if you’re sure you won’t trade again in the future, there’s usually little benefit in keeping the company in existence.
 While dormant company status can greatly reduce the effort and cost involved in maintaining the company, there will still be some time and expenditure required.